-Your route now takes you on a dramatic south on I-395, one of California’s most spectacularly scenic roads, following the base of the soaring Sierra’s eastern side.
+Your route now takes you south on I-395, one of California’s most spectacularly scenic roads, following the base of the soaring Sierra’s eastern side.
 Just past the cattle-ranching town of Bridgeport, turn east onto the dusty desert road that winds into Bodie State Historic Park.
 Round the final bend in the careworn road, drive by the lonely graveyard on the sagebrush-dotted hill on the southwest side of town, and look down upon the tattered remnants of an all-but-forgotten town.
 Back in the late 1800s, Bodie was a booming mining community with nearly 10,000 residents.
 Over time, the townsfolk began to fade away with the gold, and roughly a half-century ago, the final residents packed up and left Bodie, leaving the buildings alone and at the mercy of the dry desert winds.
 Walk the silent streets lined with shops, hotels, and simple homes, each one carefully preserved to look just as they did when the last of Bodie’s residents moved away.
 Look for period images on newspapers stuffed into the walls as makeshift insulation.
 Old trucks and gas pumps, a weathered wood church, and the lonely cemetery paint a picture of life—and death—in this remote corner of California’s high desert.

 Be sure to bring food; there are no concessions in the park (though there is potable water).
 A bookstore is well stocked with interesting information, and the self-guided walking tour is wealth worth doing.

 Continue south from Bodie to Mono Lake, the remarkable remnant of a once enormous inland sea.